rubentolosana/rubentolosana.github.io/_pages/about.md

 - **December, 2024:** New position at Universidad Autonoma de Madrid: Associate Professor (Profesor Permanente Laboral).

-- **October, 2024:** Selected as one of the most influential researchers in the world according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7)", carried out by Stanford University and Elsevier.
+- **October, 2024:** Selected as one of the most influential researchers in the world in 2023 according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7)", carried out by Stanford University and Elsevier.
 Check also additional information posted by [Universidad Autonoma de Madrid](https://www.uam.es/uam/noticias/ranking-standford-2024).

 - **March, 2024:** Hiring alert!!
 2 Postdoctoral and 5 PhD students Positions at UAM.
 If you are interested, please check the following [document](https://drive.google.com/file/d/1YSMEr4_SseqDQCv5NpLPYv57BEG-Ql8z/view?usp=sharing) <font color='red'>[CLOSED]</font>.